Helpful hints for children traveling alone

 - Cell phone: If your child doesn’t have a cell phone, get him or her a pay-as-you-go phone – an easy form of communication for emergencies.
-Pay-as-you-go phones can be purchased from any cell phone retailer.
+Pay-as-you-go phones can be purchased from any cell phone retailer for as little as $30.
 Make sure your child knows how to place a collect call and provide a calling card which can be used at public telephones.

 - Family/friends contact information: Give your child a complete list of names, numbers and addresses of the people who are picking your child up at the airport.